NathanPease16/Flexi/Documentation/Docs.md

 # Flexi
 Flexi is a lightweight interpolation package designed to be the optimized, feature-rich successor to WiggleWarp

+Don't know how to import Flexi?
+Try [here](Tutorials/Import.md)

+Need help getting started?
+Check out some of [these tutorials](Tutorials/Tutorials.md)

 ## Features
 - 7 data types with [native support](FlexiOperations/FlexiOperations.md)
   - int, float, Vector2, Vector3, Vector4, Quaternion, Color